 A popular misconception about HVLS fans is the number of blades.
 Some HVLS fans have fewer airfoils that move less air or move the air less efficiently.

-The amount of airflow generated by the fan per watt energy used to power the fan usually measured HVLS fan efficiency.
+The amount of airflow generated by the fan per watt of energy used to power the fan is usually measured by HVLS fan efficiency.

 In short, overall efficiency has a deep connection to moving more air using less energy.

 Most of these HVLS fans are energy-efficient because their duty involves moving an extensive amount of air at lower speeds.
 However, some HVLS fans are more energy-friendly than others.
 Another essential factor is heating, ventilation, and cooling costs.
 By using HVLS fans with HVAC systems, one can turn up the thermostat because of the excellent air distribution of the HVLS fans while making the space more comfortable and saving energy.